joppe/apestaartje/doc/layout.md

 Each bundle registers its controllers with the router.

 An action should return a response.
 A response can be a string/template/redirect?
+The router must implement a redirect method.
+That invokes a super.navigate(route, {trigger: true, replace: true})